crweiner/hacktoberfest-swag-list/README.md

   - Pen, Sticker, Notepad and Wooden phone stand: Create five pull requests to [issues tagged with "Hacktoberfest" label in ngx-bootstrap repo during October](https://github.com/valor-software/ngx-bootstrap/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest).
 - **Swag**: Pen, Sticker, Notepad and Wooden phone stand
 - **How to sign up**: Sign up to GitHub, Sign up on the Hacktoberfest site, Make pull requests as mentioned above, Wait for your special edition Hacktoberfest swag from Valor Software.
-- **Notes**: See the [blog post](https://valor-software.com/articles/hacktoberfest-2019-is-coming-and-ngx-bootstrap-strives-for-your-attention.html) for more information.
+- **Notes**: Refer the [blog post](https://valor-software.com/articles/hacktoberfest-2019-is-coming-and-ngx-bootstrap-strives-for-your-attention.html) for more information.

 ### Top Contributors

 #### **Python Discord**

 - **Swag**: Hacktoberfest PyDis t-shirts and 1 year JetBrains Licenses
-- **Requirements**:Two top contributors to their [repos](https://github.com/python-discord) will win a PyDis t-shirts, and three runners up will walk away with 1 year licenses for any JetBrains product of their choosing.
+- **Requirements**:Two top contributors to their [repos](https://github.com/python-discord) will win a PyDis t-shirts, and three runners up will walk away with a 1 year license for any JetBrains product of their choice.
 - **How to sign up**: [Join the Discord](https://discord.gg/python).
 - **Notes**:  See this page for their [post](https://www.reddit.com/r/Python/comments/dbj0vh/python_discord_hacktoberfest_2019/).